ppawazz/Katalog-Buku-Dispusipda/README.md

-# Internship Project: Mobile Library App for Dinas Perpustakaan dan Arsip Kota Sukabumi
+# Internship Project: Katalog Buku Mobile App for Dinas Perpustakaan dan Arsip Kota Sukabumi

 Welcome to the GitHub repository for the **Mobile Library Application**, developed as part of an internship project with **Dinas Perpustakaan dan Arsip Kota Sukabumi**.
 This mobile application is designed to help users browse, manage, and interact with the library's catalog of books.
 The app is built using **Android Studio** and **Kotlin** with a focus on clean architecture and modern Android development practices.